valkey-io/valkey-doc/docs/reference/modules/_index.md

 ## Automatic memory management

 Normally when writing programs in the C language, programmers need to manage memory manually.
-This is why the Redis modules API has functions to release strings, close open keys, free replies, and so forth.
+This is why the Valkey modules API has functions to release strings, close open keys, free replies, and so forth.

-However given that commands are executed in a contained environment and with a set of strict APIs, Redis is able to provide automatic memory management to modules, at the cost of some performance (most of the time, a very low cost).
+However given that commands are executed in a contained environment and with a set of strict APIs, Valkey is able to provide automatic memory management to modules, at the cost of some performance (most of the time, a very low cost).